This service provides you with the ability to:

 Recovery Of Password-protected Files

-PRS can recover plaintext passwords for encrypted files (e.g., PDF, Microsoft Office documents, archives such as ZIP, etc.) for any number of possible legitimate uses such as restoring access to password protected documents containing critical information, supporting internal investigations, eDiscovery requests, etc.
+PRS can recover plaintext passwords for or remove protection from encrypted files (e.g., PDF, Microsoft Word documents or Excel spreadsheets, accounting systems such as QuickBooks and Microsoft Money, archives such as ZIP, DMG, iTunes backups, Bitcoin or Ethereum wallets, etc.) for any number of possible legitimate uses such as restoring access to password protected documents containing critical information, supporting internal investigations, eDiscovery requests, etc.

 - Enterprise customers may prefer to enter into a traditional contract arrangement, use the service on a recurring basis, etc.

-- For engagements such as recurring enterprise-wide password cracking and reporting, we may deploy a hardware or virtual appliance on customer premises; contact us for more details.
+- For engagements such as recurring enterprise-wide password audits or bulk password recovery, deploying a dedicated hardware or virtual appliance on customer premises is an option; contact us for more details.